The holidays are hard for vegetarians. When turkey, ham, corned beef, and pork roast are highlights of the holiday dinner, what do vegetarians eat?

 So dive in, mix and match, and enjoy your time with friends and family.

-Be sure to congratulate yourself as well for cooking a beautiful dinner 🙂
+When you give thanks or pray before your meal, be sure to congratulate yourself for cooking a beautiful dinner 🙂